Bioenergy Basics

-Bioenergy is one of many diverse resources available to help meet our demand for energy.
-It is a form of renewable energy that is derived from recently living organic materials known as biomass, which can be used to produce transportation fuels, heat, electricity, and products.
+Bioenergy is one of many additional resources available to help meet our demand for energy.
+It is a form of energy that is derived from recently living organic materials such as plants, forestry and agricultural residues, multipurpose and dedicated crops and waste, known as biomass.
+Biomass can be used to produce transportation fuels, heat, electricity, and products.

 BENEFITS OF A ROBUST BIOENERGY INDUSTRY

-Abundant and renewable bioenergy can contribute to a more secure, sustainable, and economically sound future by:
+Bioenergy can contribute to a more secure and economically sound future by:

 • Reducing U.S. dependence on foreign oil